Peryn: Monastery

 The monastery was probably founded in Peryn soon after the pagan shrine was destroyed, when a wooden church was reportedly erected there.
 The remains of the church were presumably discovered by Vasili Sedov while excavating the small northern shrine in 1952.
 The wooden church had approximately the same dimensions as the present church of stone.
-It had reportedly been preserved well for about 200 years, until it was replaced with the Peryn Chapel which existed until contemporary times.
+It had reportedly been preserved well for about 200 years, until it was replaced with the Peryn Chapel, which existed until contemporary times.
 Nevertheless, the first chronicled reference to the monastery was not made until 1386.
-The chronicle tells us that the monastery was one of 24 cloisters burned down by the Novgorodians so that they would not be left to the followers of Dmitry Donskoy, the Grand Prince of Moscovy who acted against Novgorod in 1386.
+The chronicle tells us that the monastery was one of 24 cloisters burned down by the Novgorodians so that they would not be left to the followers of Dmitry Donskoy, the grand prince of Moscow who acted against Novgorod in 1386.

 The wooden Church of the Trinity was the second church to be built on Peryn Islet.
 It was accompanied by a wooden refectory built in 1528.
-All the wooden buildings were destroyed during the Swedish occupation of Novgorod in 1611 – 1617: the monastery was ravaged.
+All the wooden buildings were destroyed during the Swedish occupation of Novgorod in 1611–1617: the monastery was ravaged.
 The Novgorod inventory for 1617 reported: